-The EI77 blocks was designated as the Eugene Island 77 Field in the 1960's and have produced 362 billion cubic feet of gas and 6.5 million barrels of oil from sands trapped by the Eugene Island 77 salt dome.
+The EI77 blocks were designated as the Eugene Island 77 field in the 1960s and have produced 362 billion cubic feet of gas and 6.5 million barrels of oil from sands trapped by the Eugene Island 77 salt dome.
 Initial production from the field began in 1957.
 There is no production on these blocks currently.